jamessimone/james-coding-blog/posts/idiomatic-salesforce-apex.md

 }

 public class MessageBody {
-    //trace can't be strongly typed because it has property "exception"
+    //trace can't be strongly typed because
+    //it has a property named "exception"
-    // which is a reserved word in Apex
+    //which is a reserved word in Apex
     //the "exception" property also has "class" and "message"
     //strings, and "class" is another reserved word public Map<String, Object> trace { get; set; }